tresnax/case-study/readme.md

 ## Kubernetes
 ### Case Study

-Create a deployment as follows:
-- Name: nginx-app
-- Using container nginx with version 1.11.10-alpine
+1. Make the worker node join the cluster
-- The deployment should contain 3 replicas
+2. Create a deployment with Name: nginx-app using container nginx:1.11.10-alpine and 3 replicas

-Next, deploy the application with new version 1.11.13-alpine, by performing a rolling update.
+3. Deploy the application with new version 1.11.13-alpine, by performing a rolling update.

-Finally, rollback that update to the previous version 1.11.10-alpine.
+4. Rollback that update to the previous version 1.11.10-alpine.

-Set a node named k8s-node-1 as unavailable and reschedule all the pods running on it.
+5. Set a node named k8s-node-1 as unavailable and reschedule all the pods running on it.

-Create a Persistent Volume with name app-data, of capacity 2Gi and access mode ReadWriteMany.
+6. Create a Persistent Volume with name app-data, of capacity 2Gi and access mode ReadWriteMany.
 The type of volume is hostPath and its location is /srv/app-data.
-Create a Persistent Volume Claim that requests the Persistent Volume you had created above.
+7. Create a Persistent Volume Claim that requests the Persistent Volume you had created above.
 The claim should request 2Gi.
 Ensure that the Persistent Volume Claim has the same storageClassName as the Persistent Volume you had previously created.

-You have been asked to set up a Kubernetes cluster, one master and one worker node.
-You have done the initialization of the master, what is the next steps to make the worker node join the cluster?

 ### Solution